Last updated: 11 June

 Storage and distribution facilties, including delivery drop off points

-If you work in one of these shops, it is likely to stay open and you will be expected to go to work if you are well and not self-isolating.
+If you work in one of these shops, it is likely to be open and you will be expected to go to work if you are well and not self-isolating.
 If you work in a different type of shop or other workplace that is open to the public, it should be closed.

 I work in a factory, distribution centre or office which is still open.
 Do I have to go to work?

-I work in a non-retail workplace.
 What should my employer be doing to keep me safe?

 - Clear provisions for workers to keep at least 2 metres apart at all times, in line with Government guidance.
-This means that, for non-essential business, two-man delivery operations must cease with immediate effect
+This means that, for non-essential business, two-man delivery operations must cease with immediate effect.

-- Additional sinks, provision of hand sanitiser for individuals and provision of cleaning equipment for all work stations
+- Additional sinks, provision of hand sanitiser for individuals and provision of cleaning equipment for all work stations.

-- Increased hours for cleaning staff
+- Increased hours for cleaning staff.

-- Early shift finishes, and guarantee of overtime payments, where time spent leaving the site has increased due to queues adhering to social distancing
+- Early shift finishes, and guarantee of overtime payments, where time spent leaving the site has increased due to queues adhering to social distancing.

-- Staggered break times along with extra break rooms with adequate rest facilities and additional smoking areas to ensure social distancing
+- Staggered break times along with extra break rooms with adequate rest facilities and additional smoking areas to ensure social distancing.

 - Flexibility and understanding around childcare issues in light of school closures.

 - If you are office based and able to work from home, your employer should support you to do this.